Stock market today: Asia follows Wall Street up on hopes Fed will ease off rate hikes

 Published

-Asian stock markets followed Wall Street higher Friday ahead of a U.S. jobs update after Federal Reserve officials reignited hopes another interest rate hike might be postponed.
-Shanghai, Tokyo, Hong Kong and Seoul advanced after U.S. lawmakers approved a deal to avert a government debt default.…
+Asian stock markets are following Wall Street higher ahead of an update on the U.S. jobs market.
+This comes after Federal Reserve officials reignited hopes they might skip another interest rate hike this month.
+Shanghai, Tokyo, Hong Kong and Seoul advanced Friday.
+Oil prices strengthened.
+Wall Street’s benchmark S&P 500 index rallied 1% after data showed manufacturing and retail activity weakening following rate hikes to rein in surging inflation.
+That added to hopes the Fed might decide to postpone or scale back more planned increases.
+The U.S. Senate late Thursday gave final legislative approval to raise the amount the government can borrow and avert a possible debt default.Full Article